kalviskilups/custom-rag-api/README.md

 ## Overview

 This repository contains a custom RAG API implementation using the Llama 3.1 8B Instruct model ([see here](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct)), this model was chosen mainly because it is fine-tuned on human instructions.
 If you lack the VRAM for a model of this size, llama.cpp ([see here](https://github.com/ggerganov/llama.cpp)) might be a better alternative.
-If you don't want to run the model locally, you can use OpenAI or other models that require credits or subscription.
-The RAG API is provided with a .pdf file, which gives it the possibility to take information from this file and reduce hallucinations about the questions provided regarding this topic.
+If you don't want to run the model locally, you can use OpenAI or other models that require credits or subscriptions.
+The RAG API is provided with a .pdf file, which allows it to take information from this file and reduce hallucinations about the questions provided regarding this topic.

 ## Setup Instructions